tanthanhdev/tech-notes/CONTRIBUTING.md

 Feel free to [open an issue](https://github.com/tech-notes-hub/tech-notes/issues) if you have questions, ideas, or feedback.

 Thanks for contributing to **Tech Notes Hub**! 🙌

-If you want me to write a `CONTRIBUTING_vi.md` file (Vietnamese version) in this format, I can help you right away.
-You can also request to create a template for pull request or issue if you want to be more professional.